-In addition to the advancement of the Krone-Endora at Venetia project, the Company continues to review and pursue other mining opportunities in South Africa and other mining regions.
+In addition to its key focus on the advancement of the Krone-Endora at Venetia project, the Company also continues to review other mining opportunities which demonstrate the potential for future growth.
 The Company believes its strategy will enhance its ability to take advantage of the current trend of declining world-wide production of rough diamonds due to the aging of current diamond mines, and the lack of recent new discoveries.
 The Company, and many industry experts, also believe this trend presents the potential for increasing prices and demand of higher quality natural rough diamonds from conflict-free sources in the coming years.
-These forecasted rough diamond price increases are a function of; not only the projected material shortfalls in future diamond production, but also the potential increases in customer demand from developing markets such as China and India, and the restoration of demand in historically strong markets such as the United States.
+These forecasted rough diamond price increases are a function of; not only the projected material shortfalls in future diamond production, but also the potential increases in customer demand from developing markets such as China and India, and the restoration of demand in historically strong markets such as the United States, and more recently the Russia - Ukraine conflict and the sanctions being imposed by much of the world against approximately 30% of the world's rough diamond supply which originates in Russia.
 It is widely accepted and documented that many existing larger diamond mines are approaching the later stages of their expected life of mine, and current rough diamond production levels are expected to remain consistent at best, or potentially be reduced in the near future.
 These dynamics, coupled with the fact that few, if any, large new diamond mines have been identified or developed which demonstrate an ability to meet these projected future increasing demands, along with the fact that long lead times of +/-10 years are typically associated with bringing any large new diamond mine into production.
 Combined, these elements present a compelling opportunity for companies with the ability to provide rough diamond production in the coming years, and the Company believes it is well positioned to exploit this opportunity.